-The ILCS served as an information source for the household health expenditures for the 2011, and the structural proportions were estimated based on the indicators and weights received from the Special sample survey.
-Similar to the year 2010, in 2011 there were obstacles during utilization of the data from ILCS for thepreparation of the National health accounts, because there was a change in the questionnaire related to the recording period for the expenditure: the households have presented information on expenditures for medical services and drugs for the period of 30 days preceding the interview1.
-This has limited the opportunity to generalize the data by health service types for the main cluster or for the general population of RoA.
+In 2010 there were obstacles during utilization of the data from ILCS for the preparation of the National health accounts, because there was a change in the questionnaire related to the recording period for the expenditure: the households have presented information on expenditures for medical services and drugs for the period of 30 days preceding the interview1.
+This does not allow to generalize the data by health service types for the main cluster or for the general population of RoA.
+Nevertheless, the role and teh significance of the data of ILCS is explained with the fact, that the information on everyday expenditures of the households recorded in the diary provides an opportunity to obtain the possible complete picture on general data on the volumes of households' direct payments and volumes of expenditures made for pharmaceuticals and other goods.